Policies

 • Calendar — get event, list events, update event

-• Code — run sandboxed code
+• Code Eval — run sandboxed code

 • Contacts — get contact, list contacts

-• News & Weather — search news, weather lookup
+• News — news lookup

+The exact categories you see depend on which Skills are active in your instance.
 Set each action to Allow, Ask, or Deny.
 Changes take effect immediately — no restart required.

 Permission requests